Warsaw Confederation: Significance

-Late-16th-century Poland stood between the Orthodox Tsardom of Moscow in the East, the Muslim Ottoman Empire to the South, and Western Europe, torn between Protestant Reformation and Counter-Reformation, to the North and West.
+Late-16th-century Poland–Lithuania stood between the Orthodox Tsardom of Moscow in the East, the Muslim Ottoman Empire to the South, and Western Europe, torn between Protestant Reformation and Counter-Reformation, to the North and West.
 Its religious tolerance made it a welcome refuge for those escaping religious persecution elsewhere; in the words of Cardinal Hosius, it became "a place of shelter for heretics".
 The confederation legalised the previously unwritten customs of religious tolerance.

 The debate over whether religious freedom in historical contexts was intended solely for the nobility or also for burghers and peasants is a topic of discussion among historians.
 While there are differing opinions, many historians lean towards the interpretation that religious freedom was intended for all social classes, not just the nobility.

 The Warsaw Confederation of 1573 was a groundbreaking document that established religious tolerance in the Polish-Lithuanian Commonwealth.
 As historian Norman Davies noted, "Certainly, the wording and substance of the declaration of the Confederation of Warsaw of 28 January 1573 were extraordinary with regards to prevailing conditions elsewhere in Europe; and they governed the principles of religious life in the Commonwealth for over two hundred years."
 This confederation was a significant achievement, ensuring that the principles of religious tolerance were upheld for generations.

 In 2003, the text of the Warsaw Confederation was added to UNESCO's Memory of the World Programme.